ramblingsofadev/docs/validation.md

 $validationContext = new ValidationContext($blogPost);

 if (!$validator->tryValidateObject($blogPost, $validationContext)) {
-    $formattedErrorMessages = [];
+    $errors = $validationContext->getErrorMessages();

-    foreach ($validationContext->getConstraintViolations() as $violation) {
-        // Same as in the above example...
-    }

-    // Do something with the formatted error messages }
+    // Do something with the Interpolated error messages }
 ```

-<h3 id="built-in-error-message-formatters">Built-In Error Message Formatters</h3>
+<h3 id="built-in-error-message-interpolaters">Built-In Error Message Interpolaters</h3>

-Aphiria comes with a couple error message formatters.  `StringReplaceErrorMessageFormatter` simply replaces `{placeholder}` in the constraints' error message IDs with the constraints' placeholders.
-It is the default formatter, and is most suitable for applications that do not require i18n.
+Aphiria comes with a couple error message interpolaters.  `StringReplaceErrorMessageInterpolater` simply replaces `{placeholder}` in the constraints' error message IDs with the constraints' placeholders.
+It is the default interpolater, and is most suitable for applications that do not require i18n.

 <h2 id="validation-annotations">Validation Annotations</h2>